Destiny 2: Post-release content

+Bungie had also announced the two Year 9 expansions as Shattered Cycle and The Alchemist.
+These were originally planned for summer and winter 2026, respectively.
+After Shadow & Order was delayed and renamed, the Year 9 expansions were initially delayed but ultimately canceled due to Bungie ending Destiny 2 support.

-In addition to these expansions, Destiny 2 features limited time seasonal events that recur annually tied to real-world holidays, many introduced during its first year of service.
-These events are free to all players, offering unique gear and cosmetic items for completing special gameplay modes and quests offered during the event period, and new Triumph and Milestones for players to achieve.
-"The Dawning" event originated from Destiny themed around the holiday season, with players worked to craft special cookies to deliver to NPCs across the System.
-"Guardian Games" is a mid-year themed event typically associated with both the summer season as well as the Summer Olympic Games.
-Each class of Guardian are challenged in a friendly contest to earn the most points for their class.
-"Solstice of Heroes" (later shortened to "Solstice") was originally introduced in 2018 to celebrate the end of the Red War campaign but has since played out as a mid-year event, where players work to improve special armor by completing various challenges.
-The "Festival of the Lost" is a Halloween-themed event, where players hunt down special enemies in spooky-themed versions of world areas to collect candy and gain rewards.
+In addition to these expansions, Destiny 2 featured limited time seasonal events that recurred annually tied to real-world holidays, many introduced during its first year of service.
+These events were free to all players, offering unique gear and cosmetic items for completing special gameplay modes and quests offered during the event period, and new Triumph and Milestones for players to achieve.
+"The Dawning" event originated from Destiny and was themed around the holiday season, where players worked to craft special cookies to deliver to NPCs across the System.
+"Guardian Games" was a spring themed event typically associated with both the spring and summer seasons as well as the Summer Olympic Games.
+Each class of Guardian were challenged in a friendly contest to earn the most points for their class.
+"Solstice of Heroes" (later shortened to "Solstice") was originally introduced in 2018 to celebrate the end of the Red War campaign but since played out as a mid-year event, where players worked to improve special armor by completing various challenges.
+The "Festival of the Lost" was a Halloween-themed event, where players hunted down special enemies in spooky-themed versions of world areas to collect candy and gain rewards.
 "The Revelry" was a one-time event in 2019, which celebrated the start of spring; it was replaced by Guardian Games in 2020.
 "Crimson Days", the Valentine's Day-themed event from Year 2 (2016) of the original Destiny, featured a 2-versus-2 Crucible mode that encouraged teammates to stay close to improve their winning chances, but this was also retired in 2020.
+Limited time events ended following Bungie's announcement that they would be ending support for Destiny 2.